Dr. Yvonne Dittrich

 I studied computer science at the Technical University Darmstadt, Germany.
 1997, I finished my Ph.D. at the Department of Computer Science, Hamburg University, with Prof. Christiane Floyd as a supervisor.
 Thereafter I spend seven years in Ronneby Sweden.
 I have been working at the Blekinge Institute of Technology.
 My colleague Olle Lindeberg and I, started up a small but ambitious research group: Use Oriented Design and Developing of Software.
 In August 2003, I started to work at the IT-University in Copenhagen, currently I am member of the software development group.

-So far so good - The job might be most of the life time, but it is not all - Or?
+The job might be most of the life time, but it is not all - Or?

 • Music.
 I love to listen to music, classical, jazz, and a lot more.
 Copenhagn is wonderful